fybrik/fogProtect-dashboard-sample/README.md

 # FogProtect Usecase
+This is an application that demonstrates the use of [fybrik](https://github.com/fybrik/fybrik) and leverages it to control the data flow between a webserver and a data server, where the webserver sends HTTP requests to data server and the data server responds accordingly.
 ## Environment Build
 1) Follow the steps of the QuickStart Guide in: https://fybrik.io/v0.4/get-started/quickstart/.
 Displayed here for convenience: